RadwanJama01/VecSec/docs/RUNBOOK.md

 1. Check vector store connectivity (see [Vector Store Connectivity](#vector-store-connectivity))
 2. Review error logs
-3. If unable to fix quickly, rollback to mock retrieval
+3. If unable to fix quickly, service will return empty/error metadata (no rollback available)
 4. Notify team of issue
+5. Consider switching to InMemoryVectorStore temporarily if ChromaDB is the issue

 ### VectorRetrievalTimeout Alert